panoptesDev/Safecoin/docs/src/cli/deploy-a-program.md

 safecoin program set-upgrade-authority <PROGRAM_ADDRESS> --final
 ```

-`safecoin program deploy ...` utilizes Safecoin's upgradeable loader, but there is
+`safecoin program deploy ...` utilizes Panoptis's upgradeable loader, but there is
 another way to deploy immutable programs using the original on-chain loader:

 ```bash